dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 Title: dragoncoder047's homepage
 Save_as: index.html
 Status: hidden
-Modified: 2023-04-03
+Modified: 2023-05-18

 Hi, I guess.

 Just so you know who you are dealing with...
 I am a high school student.
-I enjoy programming in Python, C++, and Javascript, as well as reverse-engineering, hacking, and building robots.
+I enjoy programming in Python, C/C++, and Javascript, as well as reverse-engineering, hacking, and building robots.

 Below are some of the more notable ideas I have done, along with links to their description pages.
 I will note here that this list may, at times, be out of date.
 The best place to check is [my Github repositories list](https://github.com/dragoncoder047?tab=repositories) which includes everything and is sorted by when I last did something with it.

+## PICKLE and Tinobsy

+PICKLE is my latest idea of a programming language, designed around some clever syntactic features that allows embedding of arbitrary string data inside the code, as well as user-definable custom operators and operator overloading.
+Currently PICKLE itself is only described in [a series of blog posts](https://dragoncoder047.github.io/blog/post/2023-02-23-pickles.html), but Tinobsy, the underlying type system and garbage collector that will soon form PICKLE, has been impted [here](https://github.com/dragoncoder047/tinobsy/).

+---

 ## uLisp fork

-I wanted to be able to embed a scripting language on an Arduino so I don't have to use a C compiler on another computer to reprogram it. uLisp didn't quite work because at the time it ws difficult to add extensions, so I fooled around for a while and then settled on LIL (see below).
-In late March 2023 a new version of uLisp was released that allows people to add their own extension files a lot easier, and so I decided I would use uLisp as a scripting language for my microcontroller (because it works and is well-supported) instead of LIL.
+I wanted to be able to embed a scripting language on an Arduino so I don't have to use a C compiler on another computer to reprogram it.
+At the time, uLisp didn't quite work because it was difficult to add extensions, so I fooled around for a while and then settled on LIL (see below).
+In late March 2023 a new version of uLisp was released that makes extensions a lot easier, and so I decided I would use uLisp after all as a scripting language for my microcontroller (because it works and is well-supported) instead of LIL.
 In the process of working with it, I found a lot of bugs and was able to fix them, and also offer improvements, some of which have been merged upstream.
 I also wrote some of my own extensions.
-And, after I got sick of the stupid Arduino serial monitor, I wrote my own Python bridge program that gives you a little nicer interaction experience when connected to a microcontroller running uLisp.
+And, after I got sick of the stupid Arduino serial monitor, I wrote my own Python bridge program that gives you a little nicer interaction experience when connected to a microcontroller running uLisp (although it does have a considerable number of bugs in and of itself).
 The code is here: <https://github.com/dragoncoder047/ulisp-esp32>

 ---